AppleJuiceSnake/DollopOS/README.md

 # How To Use DollopOS
 Make sure you run "main.py" to start DollopOS

-(feature not done yet) You can change the background by editing settings/background.txt
+You can change the background by editing settings/background.txt, although, please note that you can't change the length of the name of the file, sorry!

 # Other Information